Ariana Grande Returns To ‘Final Fantasy Brave Exvius’ With New Character

 Ariana Grande has returned to the world of Final Fantasy Brave Exvius, for a limited time, with a brand new character.
 By finishing the first stage of the “Musical Showdown” event, all FFBE players can unlock the new “Chic Ariana” character, which is inspired by the popular singer.

-Chic Ariana is available for a limited time, as the “Summer Ariana” event can be enjoyed by players until Friday, September 1.
-Players can also collect special items and gear that are exclusive to the event, including a Magical Scrunchie, Microphone Stand, and Fashionable Dancewear.
+Chic Ariana is only available for a couple weeks, as the “Summer Ariana” event can be enjoyed by players until Friday, September 1.
+Players can also collect special items and gear that are exclusive to the event such as a Magical Scrunchie, Microphone Stand, and Fashionable Dancewear.
 The rewards can be earned by defeating a new boss called the Bard Spirit.

 This is the second character to appear in Brave Exvius in collaboration with Ariana Grande.
 The first character inspired by the pop star was “Dangerous Ariana,” which made her debut earlier this year in January.
 The pop star also lent her song “Touch It” to the game for a Final Fantasy-themed remix.

-As the singer’s global Dangerous Woman tour has continued, ticket giveaways for specific shows have also been given away through contests in the game.
-The current contest is ongoing until August 27, and includes a ticket as well as a meet-and-greet pass for shows in Taiwan and Singapore.
+As the singer’s global Dangerous Woman tour has continued, ticket giveaways for specific shows have also been given away through contests for the game’s players.
+The current giveaway is ongoing until August 27 and includes a ticket as well as a meet-and-greet pass for shows in Taiwan and Singapore.
 Previous giveaways have included shows in Paris, France and Seoul, South Korea.

 Four @ArianaGrande Dangerous Woman Tour concert tickets are waiting for you!
 Join our ticket giveaway now! https://t.co/0HLxZzH0lK #FFBEWW pic.twitter.com/kn866A6pyQ